blp-workshop/blp_task1/README.md

 ## Submission Guidelines
 Your submissions will be evaluated by macro F1 comparing with the ground truth.
-The leaderboard’s performance is ranked by macro-F1 in the descending order.
+The leaderboard’s performance is ranked by macro-F1 in descending order.
 To check more detailed evaluation scores after submission, you can "View scoring output log".
 ### Format of Prediction File
 The prediction file should follow the CSV format.
 In the CSV file, there should have exactly two columns named "text" and "label".
 The "label" column will be used for evaluation.
 The values in the "label" column should range from 0 to 2, as there are three classes in our task.
 In the prediction file, the order of the data should be the order given by us.
 We have provided sample prediction files below for your convenience.
 - [Sample prediction file for trial phase](https://drive.google.com/file/d/13mRoMGscsVmHhd5M-pJfDFMxJzSMDmiV/view?usp=sharing)